microsoft/FluentDarkModeKit/README.md

 ### How to Use DarkModeKit

 The basic idea for adopting DarkModeKit is to provide a pair of colors or images instead of a single value.
+Simply replace existing colors/images with a pair of light and dark colors/images.

 #### Colors

-Simply replace existing colors with a pair of light and dark colors:
+Swift
 ```swift
 UIColor(.dm, light: UIColor, dark: UIColor)
 ```

+Objective-C
 ```objc
 [UIColor dm_colorWithLightColor:darkColor:]
 ```

 #### Images

-Similarly, DarkModeKit also provides a convience initializer for images:
+Swift
 ```swift
 UIImage(.dm, light: UIImage, dark: UIImage)
 ```

+Objective-C
 ```objc
 [UIImage dm_imageWithLightImage:darkImage:]
 ```